IBM/graph2tac/README.md

 See `g2t-train-tfgnn --help` for more command line options, and the various YAML files to change the hyperparameters.
-The trained model is stored in the directory `model/`.
+The trained model is stored in the log directory `model/`.
-(Note, if `model/` already exists, it will continue training that model.)
+(Note, if `model/` already exists and contains a model, it will continue training that model.)

 See [TODO](TODO) for the full Coq dataset.